 Hopping Green & Sams represents a wide range of industrial, governmental, and land development clients in water resource regulation, ranging from development of legislation and regulatory standards to the permitting of water-related projects or development in Florida over wetlands or other surface waters.

-Our three decades of experience covers the major areas of law governing water resources, and has established a track-record of working successfully with our clients, consultants, and regulators.
+Our more than four decades of experience covers the major areas of law governing water resources, and has established a track-record of working successfully with our clients, consultants, and regulators.

 Areas of Service

 Many water resource projects in Florida, especially large-scale projects, require multiple areas of expertise.
 We form teams of lawyers when needed to provide our clients with the best support possible for each issue.
 We work together to craft projects in a manner that meets all environmental criteria and addresses concerns when possible.

 Because we have so many lawyers who work in the water resources areas, we have the ability to focus on specific areas.
 Rather than attempting to be a “Jack of All Trades” we can each individually develop the depth needed in a narrowly-focused area, calling on the bench strength of our fellow attorneys.

 Our lawyers’ experience includes working on a daily basis with a variety of clients to get environmental permits needed for projects, be it from federal, state, or local agencies.
 We pride ourselves on navigating the regulatory morass so our clients and consultants can provide the reasonable assurances necessary for water quality, stormwater, and dredge and fill permits.